Horse racing: Hong Kong

 The British tradition of horse racing left its mark with the creation of one of the most important entertainment and gambling institutions in Hong Kong.
 Established as the Royal Hong Kong Jockey Club in 1884, the non-profit organization conducts nearly 700 races every season at the two race tracks: Happy Valley and Sha Tin.

 All horses are imported, as Hong Kong has no breeding industry.
 The sport annually draws millions of dollars of tax revenue.
 Off-track betting is available from overseas bookmakers.

 Today, the Hong Kong Jockey Club is a cornerstone of modern Hong Kong.
 It donates all its profits to the Hong Kong government, charities and public institutions.
 It is the territory's largest taxpayer, contributing 11% of the government's revenues in 2000.
 In economic terms, the Hong Kong Jockey Club is an old-fashioned government-protected monopoly; all other forms of gambling are illegal in this industry.

 Macau

 The Macau Trotting Club started in 1980, shutting down in 1988.
 In 1989, the Jockey Club of Macau was established for flat racing, closing after an unsuccessful year, to be purchased again in 1990.
-Racing resumed in 1991, peaking in 2003–2004, when more races were run in Macao than in Honk Kong.
+Racing resumed in 1991, peaking in 2003–2004, when more races were run in Macao than in Hong Kong.
 Racing was discontinued in 2024.